Sunburn: Eyes

 The tender skin of the eyelids can also become sunburned and can be especially irritating.

 Lips

 The lips can become chapped (cheilitis) by sun exposure.
 Sunscreen on the lips does not have a pleasant taste and might be removed by saliva.
 Some lip balms (ChapSticks) have SPF ratings and contain sunscreens.

 Feet

 The skin of the feet is often tender and protected, so sudden prolonged exposure to UV radiation can be particularly painful and damaging to the top of the foot.
-Protective measures include sunscreen, socks, and swimwear or swimwear that covers the foot.
+Protective measures include sunscreen, socks, or swimwear that covers the foot.

 Diet

 Dietary factors influence susceptibility to sunburn, recovery from sunburn, and risk of secondary complications.
 Several dietary antioxidants, including essential vitamins, are effective in protecting against sunburn and skin damage associated with ultraviolet radiation, in both human and animal studies.
 Supplementation with Vitamin C and Vitamin E was shown in one study to reduce the amount of sunburn after a controlled amount of UV exposure.

 A review of scientific literature through 2007 found that beta carotene (Vitamin A) supplementation had a protective effect against sunburn.
 The effects of beta carotene were only evident in the long-term, with studies of supplementation for periods less than ten weeks in duration failing to show any effects.
 There is also evidence that common foods may have some protective ability against sunburn if taken for a period before exposure.